 The beaches are bare, no evidence of past summer shenanigans.
 Walking trails tread by hundreds during the summer are devoid of any fresh footprints.
 Timid wildlife slowly emerges from the cover of their secluded summer hideaways.
-Visiting Cape Cod during the off-season is an experience unlike any other.
+Visiting Cape Cod, Martha's Vineyard, and Nantucket during the off-season is an experience unlike any other.

 You can walk the beach without weaving in and out of groups of beach goers

 As many of you know, during the peak summer months, the beautiful beaches of the Cape and Islands are often crowded to capacity by 10 a.m.
 While there's a certain comfort in being in the company of fellow beach bums and lovers of the Cape, there's nothing quite like the serenity of strolling the beach solo.
 The only sounds that surround you during the off-season are those of waves crashing and seagulls singing in the distance.

 The Cape's natural landscape resumes its role as a playground for wildlife